-In this tutorial, I will run you through the built-in analytics functionality that we now have available to us in Power BI Desktop.
+In this tutorial, I will run you through the built-in analytics functionality that we have available to us in Power BI Desktop.
 You may watch the full video of this tutorial at the bottom of this blog.

 Already, you can create some compelling visualizations in Power BI, especially around scatter charts.
-But the analytics function allows us to overlay additional pieces of information into our visualizations, which allow us to showcase results in many different ways.
+But the analytics function allows us to overlay additional information into our visualizations, letting us illustrate results in many ways.

-In this video, I show you how you can incorporate gridlines or showcase outliers in your visualizations, as well as group certain results in your visuals.
+In this tutorial, I show you how you can incorporate gridlines or showcase outliers in your visualizations, as well as group certain results in your visuals.

 By combining many of these different features that are available to you in power BI, you will be able to add a lot more color to the results that you are showcasing.